 ImageServiceFailureException if the result is larger than the maximum size of 32 megabytes.

-The method returns a URL encoded with the specified arguments.
+The method returns a URL encoded with the specified size and crop arguments.
 If you do not specify any arguments, the method returns the default URL for the image, for example:

 xxis an integer from 0–1600 representing the length, in pixels, of the image's longest side.
 For example, adding